keboola/connection-docs/extractors/facebook-ads/index.md

 Authorize the Facebook account with access to the Ad Account you want to extract.
 You will be asked for the `public_profile,ads_management` [permissions](https://developers.facebook.com/docs/facebook-login/permissions).
-You can always revoke the authorization by going to [Facebook apps tab](https://www.facebook.com/settings?tab=applications) (under settings) and removing `Keboola Ads Extractor` from the list.
+You can always revoke the authorization by going to the [Facebook apps tab](https://www.facebook.com/settings?tab=applications) (under settings) and removing `Keboola Ads Extractor` from the list.